idanariav/personal-website-docusaurus/docs/notes/blame.md

 ## Notes

 when we blame others, it's a sign that we fail to [accept](/notes/acceptance.md) that we can't control others, that we can only control ourselves.
-We operate with certain rules in places, binding others without their knowledge [sense seeking creatures](/notes/sense-seeking-creatures.md).
+We operate with certain rules in places, binding others without their knowledge [Sense seeking creatures](/notes/sense-seeking-creatures.md).

 We feel as if we [own](/notes/attachment.md) something, like we deserve certain outcomes, or behaviors, so shift our [Expectations](/notes/expectations.md) accordingly as if they would happen for certain, which leads to [Disappointment](/notes/disappointment.md) when reality is different than we wanted it to be.
 We treat as if the world revolves [ourselves](/notes/self-bias.md), not even thinking about the possibility of others having different viewpoints, ideas or values.